 - Other education: Keep a record of any specialty courses or other educational programs in which you have participated.

-Opportunities to practice in new parts of the country can be exciting!
+Opportunities to practice in new parts of the country as a locum tenens physician can be exciting!
 Stay organized and with the help of your locum tenens company, the process of getting licensed and credentialed for your new job can be easy and efficient.